Equipe-Hub-co-Hackathon-TN/smart-contracts/README.md

 ### Constructor

 - **Description:** Initializes the contract with the deploying address set as the owner and assigns the same address to the invest, institution, and manager wallets.
-The initial contract amount is set to 0.
+The initial warranty amount is set to 0.

 ### Functions